ai-2070/l0/README.md

 Dependency-free.
 Tree-shakeable subpath exports for minimal bundles.

+> Most applications should simply use `import { l0 } from "@ai2070/l0"`.
+> Only optimize imports if you're targeting edge runtimes or strict bundle constraints.

 ### Zod Validation Schemas

 L0 exports Zod 4 schemas for runtime validation of all L0 types: